 Jonathan Eisen’s lab is in the UC Davis Genome Center and he holds faculty appointments in the Department of Medical Microbiology and Immunology in the School of Medicine, and the Department of Evolution and Ecology in the College of Biological Sciences.
 In addition he holds an Adjunct appointment at the Department of Energy Joint Genome Institute in Walnut Creek, CA. Dr. Eisen’s research focuses on the mechanisms underlying the origin of novelty (how new processes and functions originate).

-Kate Herron is the Program Assistant for the UC Davis ADVANCE Program.
-She is responsible for supporting ADVANCE meetings and events, assisting in providing administrative and logistic support to reach program goals.
+Kate Blumenthal is the Office Manager for the UC Davis ADVANCE Program.
+She is responsible for supporting ADVANCE meetings and events, providing administrative and logistic support to reach program goals.
 Kate joins the UC Davis community from Philadelphia and brings six years of experience in a wide range of youth programming and project coordination roles.

 Denneal Jamison-McClung leads the UC Davis ADVANCE team as Program Coordinator and is responsible for managing and supporting the program and initiatives.
 In this role, she supports Faculty Director Karen McDonald by facilitating communication and outreach, project programming, NSF reporting, and logistical needs of the ADVANCE program.